Frequently Asked Questions

 Can my family come with me to NISSO?

 Yes, families of new students are invited to attend special programs separate from the NISSO program for new students.
-Unfortunately, we are not able to offer airport pickups or the CFIS Host Family Program for family members.
 Family members traveling with students to Claremont must arrange their own transportation and accommodations while visiting.

 Will I be able to move into my dorm room for NISSO?

 Undergraduate students* who will be living on campus during the academic year will be moving into their residence hall during NISSO.
-Graduate and exchange students are not guaranteed to live on campus, and have the option of participating in the CFIS Host Family Program.
+Graduate and exchange students are not guaranteed to live on campus.

 *Exchange students studying at Pitzer College will move into their residence halls after NISSO.
 The CFIS Host Family Program is a curricular requirement for their program.